 4. Don’t plan for disaster.

 Of course, things can go wrong, and they sometimes do… but you will drive yourself crazy if you start thinking about all the different issues that might occur.
 The best piece of advice I can give you, especially if you’re doing adventure traveling, or long-distance traveling, is to get really good travel insurance!
-I’m talking something that will cover pretty much any event, and will cover you door-to-door!
-I have a whole post on this topic coming later on in this series… but until then, all I will say is that you won’t have to worry about planning for disasters if you have the right coverage.
+I’m talking about something that will cover pretty much any event, and will cover you door-to-door!
+(I have a whole post dedicated to this topic right HERE) The key here is that you won’t have to worry about planning for disasters if you have the right coverage.
 Talk to a Travel Specialist (That would be me!) if you’re not sure what’s right for you.
-While we aren’t able to consult you about specifics of any insurance plans, we are able to connect to the right people and get all the information you need for you.
+While we aren’t able to consult you about specifics of any insurance plans, we are able to connect to the right people and get all the information you need.

 If you are a hard-core planner who likes to make lists, and to have a very clear idea of what’s going on day-to-day, that’s ok.
 I like planning, too.
 However, I would like to encourage you to get the most out of your travels by not creating extra work for yourself.
 Better yet, work with a Travel Specialist, and let them do all the work!
 (My contact info will be below!)
 Our job is literally to make traveling easier for you, and we’re really good at it!

-I think in this day and age we are trained to be specific, detail oriented, and to stick to a very strict plan… and while that may make you the perfect employee, it does very little for you when you when you’re supposed to be enjoying life!
+I think our minds are sometimes trained to be specific, detail oriented, and to stick to a very strict plan… and while that may make you the perfect employee, it does very little for you when you when you’re supposed to be enjoying life!
 Here’s a piece of free, professional advice: Live in the moment.
 Just go with the flow.
 Enjoy what’s happening right now.
 See, smell, taste, feel and hear what’s going on around you and internalize it!
 Don’t worry about what’s going to happen next because things never go perfectly to plan… so plan less, and enjoy more!

 I am going to leave you with one of my favorite quotes by one of my favorite travelers: